Rise of the Zombie

-Rise Of The Zombie is a 2013 Hindi Horror film directed by Luke Kenny and Devaki Singh.
-The film stars Luke Kenny, Kirti Kulhari and Ashwin Mushran.
+Rise of the Zombie is a 2013 Indian horror film directed by Luke Kenny and Devaki Singh.
+It stars Luke Kenny, Kirti Kulhari, and Ashwin Mushran.

-Plot
+Synopsis

 Neil Parker is a passionate wildlife photographer who pays more attention to his wildlife than his human life.
 As a result, his relationships with the real world suffer.
 When his girlfriend walks out on him he resigns himself to isolation and nature.
 But a chance occurrence changes all that.
 Changes that he can't seem to handle, changes that seem to take his humanity away... changes that seem unable to change back?
 The story follows his journey into a darkness that has to be seen to be believed.
 A monster that seems to be rising out of the depths of desolation and agony... soulless, depraved and out of control.